watermint/toolbox/README.md

 IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

+# Built executable

+Pre-compiled binaries can be found in [Latest Release](https://github.com/watermint/toolbox/releases/latest).
+If you are building directly from the source, please refer [BUILD.md](BUILD.md).

 # Usage

 `tbx` have various features.
 Run without an option for a list of supported commands and options.